The Trailblazing ‘Jaws’ Camerawoman Who Taught Mick Jagger How to Dive

 “It’s an inspiring story,” Aitken said during our group call.
 “She’s an inspiring woman, and I think that messages around the fragility of the ocean are vital throughout these times.
 So that combination was irresistible.”

 And for those who need proof of how incredible Taylor’s story really is: Her Mick Jagger story is not actually featured in the documentary.
 That anecdote, along with many others, simply would not fit in Aitken’s finished product.
+(Which was acquired by National Geographic Films after its Sundance debut.)
 But thankfully, Taylor shared it one more time.

 Taylor and the Rolling Stones singer met on “a very luxurious vessel in Indonesia.”
 At one point, she recalled, Mick Jagger told her that he wanted to learn to dive—and when she recommended the very good divemaster on the vessel, “He said, ‘I’m not interested in the very good divemaster.
 I’m interested in the best in the world.
 I want you.’”